 Bowden (1999) notes that the author’s recognition of a report’s limitations is a strong winning factor.
 He claims that “experienced writers routinely acknowledge ‘weaknesses’ in their argument because they know that, paradoxically, this helps to authorize their views”.
 In other words, the recognition of the limitations demonstrates that the author undertakes the comprehensive approach and seeks to explore the wide range of dimensions related to the area of concern.

-According to Bowden (2002) and Smith (1997) the value of the Conclusion should not be underestimated.
+According to Bowden (2002) and Smith (1997), the value of the Conclusion should not be underestimated.
 It might contribute between 5% and 10% to the overall assignment rating.
-Provided there is likelihood that a tutor might omit critical points of the report, the Conclusion could be used to highlight essential findings.
+Provided there is a likelihood that a tutor might omit critical points of the report, the Conclusion could be used to highlight essential findings.
 It makes it easier for the tutor to navigate across the report and process the report information.
 According to Smith (1997), the Conclusion should:

 - Pull all findings together;